-A prolapsed disc may be referred to by several different terms, including a “ruptured disc,” a “herniated disc” or a “slipped disc.”
-All of these terms signify that a portion of an intervertebral disc’s gel-like nucleus has leaked into the spinal canal through a tear or split in the disc’s layered, cartilaginous outer wall.
-This can occur at any level of the spine, but is most frequently found in the lower back, where the lumbar vertebrae and discs bear much of the body’s weight, and where the body’s movement places the majority of stress over time.
+A prolapsed disc is a condition that is commonly referred to in several different ways, including a “ruptured disc,” a “herniated disc” and a “slipped disc.”
+All of these terms are used interchangeably to indicate that a portion of an intervertebral disc’s gel-like nuclear material has leaked out into the spinal canal through a tear or split in the disc’s layered, cartilaginous outer wall.
+This can occur at any level of the spine, but the condition is most frequently found in the lower back, where the lumbar vertebrae and discs bear much of the body’s weight, and where the body’s ongoing movements produce significant stress over time.

-Intervertebral disc degeneration often occurs in stages, and a prolapsed disc takes place in a relatively early stage.
-When a disc becomes thinner, dryer, or weaker due to age or injury, the disc can begin to protrude beyond its normal position between the vertebrae.
-This disc prolapse can eventually lead to a full herniation, or tearing, of the disc and the extrusion of nucleus material.
+Intervertebral disc degeneration often occurs in several stages, and disc prolapse takes place at a relatively early stage.
+When a disc becomes thinner, drier or weaker due to age or injury, it can begin to protrude beyond its normal position between the vertebrae.
+This condition can eventually lead to a full herniation, or tearing, of the disc’s outer wall and the subsequent extrusion of nuclear material.

 Prolapsed disc details

-In many cases, a herniated, ruptured or prolapsed disc is asymptomatic and remains undetected, allowing an affected individual to go about his or her daily life as usual.
-However, if the extruded disc material irritates nerve endings in the disc’s wall, or impinges an adjacent nerve root or the spinal cord, it can produce uncomfortable symptoms like localized discomfort and radiating pain, tingling, numbness, stiffness and muscle weakness.
+In many cases, a prolapsed disc is asymptomatic and remains undetected, allowing an affected individual to go about his or her daily life as usual.
+However, if the extruded disc material irritates nerve endings in the disc’s wall or impinges an adjacent nerve root or the spinal cord itself, it can produce uncomfortable symptoms like localized discomfort and radiating pain, tingling, numbness, stiffness and muscle weakness.